 In Conclusion

 Spending the next months and years in this room will help your child learn and grow.
 At first, most of your activities will be in this room.
-Over time as their sensitivities decrease, you can introduce them into other rooms and then other environments.
-Some of you may not wish to create this room as you may feel you are giving in to the condition or will worsen it.
-The goal is for them to begin to learn in this room but in time for them to leave it.
+Over time, as their sensitivities decrease, you can introduce them into other rooms and then other environments.
+Some of you may not wish to create this room, as you may feel you are giving in to the condition or that you will worsen it.
+The goal is for them to begin to learn in this room, but in time for them to leave it.
 As stimulation issues decrease, begin working in other environments so they can get used to other places.
 The goal in time is not to need this room at all, as they can manage their stimulation issues and self-soothe.

 Article Series